BlakeBouchard/ultra-flavour/content/About Me.md

 ---
 draft: false
 ---
 Hi!
 I'm Blake Bouchard, a Canadian Software Engineer in the Mobile Games Industry.
+My pronouns are **He/Him**.

 I graduated from the University of Alberta with a Bachelor of Science in Computing Science, minor in Sociology.
 I was also one of the first-ever recipients of the U of A Certificate of Game Development.